mysociety/fixmystreet/docs/pro-manual/citizens-experience.md

 If the user is not registered or logged in, they may confirm their report by email.
 If they are logged in, they won't need to do this.

 Once a report is confirmed and submitted to the authority, a confirmation email is sent to the report-maker and that report will be published on the map for others to see.

-<strong>Note:</strong> Unless you have enabled anonymous reporting on a category, it is obligatory for users to include a name and contact details with their report.
-The user may opt for their name not to be shown on the public report page.
-Of course, their other contact details are only sent to the authority and are never made public.

 ### Making a report while offline